 3. Is there a genre of music that you feel is best captured in your artwork?

 A: Ah man.
 If had to pick one.
-It would probably hard rock or heavy metal.
+It would probably be hard rock or heavy metal.
 I listen to a lot of music.
 You’ll rarely find me without my headphones.
 I was lucky enough to grow up in a family with heavy musical influences.
 The Doors, The Clash, Pink Floyd & Iron Maiden to name a few.
-It’s been a massive part of my life since as long as I can remember.
+It’s been a massive part of my life for as long as I can remember.

 4. Your most recent pieces have been Gibson guitars.
 Do you prefer working with set neck instruments, or is this something you would apply elsewhere?

 A: I’ve worked on other guitars before and it’s not an issue.
-But for me, Gibson’s are in a league of there own.
+But for me, Gibson’s are in a league of their own.
 You can always count on the quality of a Gibson guitar.
 They’re beautiful instruments to work with.

 5. What process do you go through to create these pieces?

 A: It really depends on the quality of the guitar.
 Striping it down first, bagging and tagging the hardware.
 Removing the old finish to assess and inspect the quality of the wood and construction.
 Sanding and working the neck and body to provide a decent platform to work on.
 Once that’s all out the way.
 It’s a case of designing and applying the illustration or finish to the guitar.
 Reassembly.
-And pass over to you guys for the rewiring and set up.
+And pass it over to you guys for the rewiring and set-up.